John Montagu, 11th Earl of Sandwich: Early life and career

 Lord Sandwich was the eldest son of Victor Montagu, who disclaimed the earldom of Sandwich in 1964, and his first wife Rosemary Maud (née Peto).
-He succeeded his father to the earldom in 1995 and was one of the ninety elected hereditary peers that remain in the House of Lords after the passing of the House of Lords Act 1999.
+He succeeded his father to the earldom in 1995 and was one of the ninety elected hereditary peers that remained in the House of Lords after the passing of the House of Lords Act 1999.
 He sat as a crossbencher and spoke mainly on international development and asylum issues.
 He retired from the House on 20 May 2024.

 Lord Sandwich was educated at Eton College and Trinity College, Cambridge.
 His seat is Mapperton House in Dorset.

 Reflecting the fame of one of their ancestors, the 4th Earl of Sandwich (after whom the sandwich was named in the 18th century), Lord Sandwich and his son, the Hon.
 Orlando Montagu, established a chain of sandwich shops, Earl of Sandwich.
 These are located in various parts of the United States, Canada and Asia including Disney Springs, Downtown Disney Disneyland Paris, in partnership with Robert Earl, the entrepreneur behind Hard Rock Cafe and Planet Hollywood chains.